Moths of North Carolina

 Habitats: Our records come mainly from wet, open areas, including old fields, powerlines, borrow pits, and lakeshores, all habitats where Bidens are common.
 We have few, if any, records from Longleaf Pine savannas or wet maritime swales, habitats where Bidens are not considered important species (Weakley, 2015).

-Observation Methods: Attracted to light but the moth has few records in the state and one wonders if perhaps it is only weakly attracted.
-Not recorded from nor expected at bait.
-Although it is not known if adults use nectar as a food source, they may occasionally be found on flowers during the day.
+Observation Methods: Attracted to light, but the moth has only a moderate number of records in the state, and one wonders if perhaps it is only weakly attracted.
+It is not recorded from nor expected at bait.
+Although it is not known if adults use nectar as a food source, they may occasionally be found on flowers during the day where they remain motionless.

 Wikipedia